 DETERMINANT INDICATOR SCORE COMMENTS 9.
 Are there regular drills with staff, students and/or parents?
-[YES = 1; NO = 0] 1 It was reported that the school participates in regular drills.
-The school has also participated in national simulation exercises.
+[YES = 1; NO = 0] 0 Regular drills are not conducted.
 Information and Skills 10.
 Is the school able to manage an event independently if help is not immediately available?
 E.g. fire extinguishers, first aid kits, triage?
-[YES = 1; NO = 0] 1 At the time of the assessment, the school had one fire extinguisher and 3 first aid kits.
+[YES = 1; NO = 0] 1 At the time of the assessment, the school has access to fire extinguishers (though not mounted) and 2 first aid kits.
 There are qualified first aiders on staff.
 11. Does the school have reserve water storage with adequate supply for at least 3 days?
-[YES = 1; NO = 0] 0 The school indicated that they do not have a cistern/reserve water storage.
+[YES = 1; NO = 0] 0 The school indicated that they do not have adequate cistern/reserve water storage for 3 days.
+The observed cistern needs repair.
 Infrastructure and Technology 12.
 Does the school employ water conservation strategies to adapt to current usage or plan for future changes to water supply?
-[YES = 1; NO = 0] 1 The school indicated that they employ water conservation strategies such as mulching around plants to retain water.
+[YES = 1; NO = 0] 0 Attempts have been made in the past at water conservation efforts, eg. some buildings were guttered, and a storage tank put in place.
+However, some maintenance work needs to be done to get these systems back in working order.
 13. Does the school actively harvest rainwater?
-[YES = 1; NO = 0] 0 Rainwater is not collected.
+[YES = 1; NO = 0] 0 Rainwater is not currently collected.
 14. Does the school employ energy conservation/efficiency mechanism?[YES = 1; NO = 0] 1 The use of energy efficient light bulbs was reported.
 15. Is there back up electrical power?
-[YES = 1; NO = 0] 0 No there is no back up electricity supply.
+[YES = 1; NO = 0] 0 No there is no back up electricity supply, but the school has a desire to implement solar panels.
 16. Does the school employ other green practices?
 E.g. recycling, greenhouse/garden, green policy etc?
-[YES = 1; NO = 0] 1 Mulching around plants to retain water is reportedly practiced.
+[YES = 1; NO = 0] 1 The school reported that they have a Green Policy as well as a champion/coordinator to oversee green initiatives.
+The school has sought recognition for its green efforts and has integrated its green programme into its operations and the curriculum.